 We have a long-standing international reputation for the study of music in its historical contexts.
-As part of the core study of music history in the first and second year of the course, all students are introduced to music from the Medieval through to the Modern periods, and many take up the opportunity to continue their studies through optional courses that approach music through its social and political contexts, its compositional styles and notations, its aesthetic and philosophical ideas, and through editing early sources.
-We have a range of expertise in Early Music (Geoffrey Baker, Helen Deeming, Stephen Rose and Henry Stobart) and also in more modern repertoires from the eighteenth century through to contemporary music (Rachel Beckles Willson, Mark Berry, Julie Brown, Paul Harper-Scott, Anne Hyland, Julian Johnson, Erik Levi).
+As part of the core study of music history in the first and second year of the undergraduate course, all students are introduced to music from the Medieval through to the Modern periods, and many take up the opportunity to continue their studies through optional courses that approach music through its social and political contexts, its compositional styles and notations, its aesthetic and philosophical ideas, and through editing early sources.
+We have a range of expertise in Early Music (Geoffrey Baker, Stephen Rose and Henry Stobart) and also in more modern repertoires from the eighteenth century through to contemporary music (Mark Berry, Julie Brown, Paul Harper-Scott, Julian Johnson, Tim Summers).

-These interests are reflected in the wide range of option courses on offer to second and third year students, including Editing and Notation of Early Music, Music and Politics in Tudor England, Music and Society in Purcell’s London, J S Bach: Context and Reception, Mozart’s Operas, Late Beethoven, Wagner’s Ring, Bruckner’s Symphonies, Mahler and Viennese Modernism, Music in 1920s Paris, German Music Between the Wars (1919-1939), Shostakovich String Quartets, The Music Film.
+These interests are reflected in the wide range of option courses on offer to second and third year students, which in any year may include courses such as Editing and Notation of Early Music, Music and Politics in Tudor England, Music and Society in Purcell’s London, J S Bach: Context and Reception, Mozart’s Operas, Late Beethoven, Wagner’s Ring, Bruckner’s Symphonies, Mahler and Viennese Modernism, Music in 1920s Paris, German Music Between the Wars (1919-1939), Shostakovich String Quartets, The Music Film.

 At Royal Holloway, students are given a thorough training in music theory and analysis, starting with the theory of tonal music, including approaches to small- and large-scale form, harmony and counterpoint.
 For those wanting to take their studies further, these can be extended to specialised techniques such as Schenkerian analysis.
 There is also a focus on pre-tonal and post-tonal music, with students encountering suitable methods for analysis.
 The emphasis of theory training at Royal Holloway is not to analyse music simply for its own sake, but rather to equip students with the ability to grasp the workings of Western art music in order to better understand its function and meaning in the society in which it was written.